-TEST
+TEST 1

-The test conditions follow CTC for high bit depth and high bit rate video coding [2].
-The anchor is CE base [3], the test is CE base with proposed method.
+The test conditions in this contribution follow the CTC for high bit depth and high bit rate video coding [2].
+The anchor is generated CE base [3], the test is produced by the CE base software with proposed method.

 Low QP: